Looking for Native American history exhibits and Native American heritage

 Rock.
 The Sequoyah National Research Center on the University of Arkansas at Little Rock campus contains the largest accumulation of Native American expression in the world, including a Trail of Tears Park.

-The Arkansas State University Museum in Jonesboro and the Museum of Prehistory and History at Arkansas Tech University in Russellville have major Native American history exhibits.
+The Arkansas State University Museum in Jonesboro has a major Native American history and culture exhibit.